sebaslavigne/sonar-klingon-plugin/guide.md

 It can do this in two ways:

 - Performing the analysis itself by filtering files through the project's filesystem with the language extensions and running checks on said files.
 This is why it is useful to get the file suffixes from the overridden method in the class implementing `AbstractLanguage` and getting the same list of checks provided to the class implementing `RulesDefinition`.
+For this, the example has the sensor `KlingonSensor`.

-- Parsing a report form a different tool, unrelated to Sonar, given in an XML format and generating issues from it.
+- Parsing a report form a different tool (imagined as _KlingonLint_ in this example), unrelated to Sonar, given in an XML format and generating issues from it.
+For this, the example has the sensor `KlingonLintIssuesLoaderSensor`.